There are many options for running

 In the case of

-mni_mask it is part of Brain extraction, brain tissue segmentation and spatial normalization, while
+mni_mask it is part of Handling Lesions and abnormalities, while

 b0ref_reportlet is part of DWI reference image estimation.
 The relative place of these

 jobs’ parent workflows in the overall workflow can be seen in the graph of